gl-inet/docs4.x/docs/user_guide/gl-x3000/index.md

 ## How to set up Spitz AX

 To set up Spitz AX, you will use one of the four supported internet connection methods: Cellular (SIM cards), ethernet, repeater, and tethering.
-Follow the steps below.
+Watch this setup video or follow the steps below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3dm0w5kjAlc?si=3YykOcaz_YK_vp28" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<small>(This video uses a different GL.iNet router to demonstrate the setup but the steps are the same for Spitz AX and other router models.)</small>

 !!! note "Before you start, follow these steps (if connecting via the cellular method):"